AspiringIT/Gutenberg-Reader/README.md

 # Gutenberg-Reader
-A cross-platform application for searching reading and maging books from the Gutenberg Project
+A cross-platform application for searching reading and managing books from the Gutenberg Project